-As Data Science and AI make their way into almost every industries under the sun, so do the challenges of building a team capable of building sucessful AI projects.
+As Data Science and AI make their way into every industry under the sun, so do the challenges of building a team capable of building successful AI projects.
 The demand for that archetypical “Data Scientist” who is the perfect blend of a statistician, programmer and communicator has never been greater.
 But as the dust settles, we have started hearing stories of failed projects and disenchanted professionals.

-You may have heard of expensively assembled teams of experts fail time after time.
-As a data science consultant who has worked in various industries, I’ve had the chance to see this trend firsthand.
-Many people tend think Data Science as a new field, and expect it to have growing pains as it becomes mainstream, but we forget where this field came from.
+As a data science consultant who has worked in various industries I’ve had the chance to see this trend firsthand.
+Many people tend to think Data Science as a new field, and expect it to have growing pains as it becomes mainstream.
+But we forget where this field came from.
 This is my attempt to reflect on the qualities that make a successful data team though my own experiences and help business leaders and executives create better AI strategies.

 Don’t Forget Your Roots

-But despite the apparent novelty of this technology, it is my firm belief that there is much we can learn from mythologies and best practices followed in older disciplines.
+But despite the apparent novelty of this technology, it is my firm belief that there is much we can learn from methodolgies and best practices followed in those earlier disciplines.

 The most obvious and often overlooked tool is the CRISP-DM standard.
 It is an industrial process for structuring your analytics projects that has been around since the 1990s.